atrisovic/weather-panel.github.io/tutorial-content/content/working-with-shapefiles.md

 regions are of a similar size to the grid cells.
 In this case, you need to determine how much each grid cell overlaps with each region.

-There are different ways for doing this, but one is to use QGIS.
+There are different ways of doing this, but one is to use QGIS.
 Within QGIS, you can create a shapefile with a rectangle for each grid cell.
 Then intersect those with the region shapefile, producing a separate polygon for each region-by-grid cell combination.
 Then have